UK & International Dementia Support Hub

 Recognition & Diagnosis

-Understanding the signs, getting a formal diagnosis, and knowing what to expect in the first weeks.
+Understanding the signs, getting a formal diagnosis, and knowing your right on what to expect in the first weeks, without having to wait for months without the right diagnosis and support.

 2